pagkly/Zed/Investopedia3/National Income Accounting.md

 National Income Accounting
 ## What Is National Income Accounting?

-National income accounting is a bookkeeping system that a government uses to measure the level of the country's economic activity in a given time period.
-[Accounting records](https://www.investopedia.com/terms/a/accounting-records.asp) of this nature include data regarding total revenues earned by [domestic corporations](https://www.investopedia.com/terms/d/domestic-corporation.asp), wages paid to foreign and domestic workers, and the amount spent on sales and income taxes by corporations and individuals residing in the country.
+National income accounting is a bookkeeping system that a government uses to measure the level of the country's economic activity in a given time period. [[Accounting records]](https://www.investopedia.com/terms/a/accounting-records.asp) of this nature include data regarding total revenues earned by [[domestic corporations]](https://www.investopedia.com/terms/d/domestic-corporation.asp), wages paid to foreign and domestic workers, and the amount spent on sales and income taxes by corporations and individuals residing in the country.

 ### Key Takeaways